wangzheng456123/HDGrid/README.md

 #### BUILD:

-- To build the project, you need to install first inestall C++ version [RAPIDS RAFT GitHub](https://github.com/rapidsai/raft), then run the build.sh script.
+- To build the project, you need to first inestall C++ version [RAPIDS RAFT GitHub](https://github.com/rapidsai/raft), then run the build.sh script.

 ##### Requirements: